CryptojackingTrap/monitor/README.md

 Please be aware that many public networks, including those at universities, restrict cryptocurrency mining traffic.
 Ensure that you are connected to a suitable network connection to facilitate the detection of suspicious applications attempting cryptocurrency network access, as part of our cryptojacking detection approach.

+<b>Important Note - Corresponding Library 64/32 bit:</b>

+Make sure to use the corresponding library 32-bit or 64-bit for any targeted process or application using available guidance such as [this page](https://www.top-password.com/blog/check-if-program-is-32-bit-or-64-bit-on-windows-10/#:~:text=Launch%20the%20target%20program%20you,%2Dbit%20or%2064%2Dbit.) for Windows.

 # Development

 This file is developed based on the original PIn example available in source/tools/SimpleExamples/pinatrace.cpp.
 The output is all memory content read from memory in hex format in addition to its event timestamp in "%Y/%m/%d %X" format